erikaheidi/dolphin/README.md

 # Dolphin

-Dolphin is a command line tool for managing (PHP) development environments on DigitalOcean servers, using Ansible to automate server setup.
+Dolphin is a command line tool created for quickly bootstrapping environments based on pre-defined models, using Ansible to automate server setup.

 It is built for **CLI ONLY**, in "vanilla" PHP, with no user-land library dependencies.
 Composer is required for setting up autoload, and Curl is required for the API work.

+Dolphin uses [DigitalOcean](https://digitalocean.com) as cloud provider.

 _Note: This is a WORK IN PROGRESS._